sumkire/webp_server_rs/README.md

                         // Default is 100.

-int pass;               // number of entropy-analysis passes (in [1..10]). int show_compressed;    // if true, export the compressed picture back.
+int pass;               // number of entropy-analysis passes (in [1..10]).
-                        // In-loop filtering is not applied.

 int preprocessing;      // preprocessing filter:
                         // 0=none, 1=segment-smooth, 2=pseudo-random dithering